saifaldin14/Compiler/README.md

 # EZ: Complete Compiler and Custom Language

-An implementation of a compiler written entirely in C++ that performs lexical, syntax and semantic analysis before finally creating intermediate code through Three Adress Code.
+An implementation of a compiler written entirely in C++ that performs lexical, syntax and semantic analysis before finally creating intermediate code through Three Address Code.

 The program defines its own programming language EZ as a simple and readable psuedocode style language.
 The code is loaded from files containing '.cp' extension.